Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Nonparametric Doubly Robust Estimation

 \section{Nonparametric Doubly Robust Estimation}

-Remarkably, doubly robust estimators that rely on nonparametric estimates of $f$ and $g$ do not suffer from the same limitations as the nonparametric versions of the singly robust estimators.
+Fortunately, doubly robust estimators that rely on nonparametric estimates of $f$ and $g$ do not suffer from the same limitations as the nonparametric versions of the singly robust estimators.
 In particular the doubly robust estimators \ref{aipw} and \ref{tmle} can be $\sqrt{N}$-consistent, asymptotically normal, and optimally efficient even if the estimators $\hat{f}$ and $\hat{g}$ are converging at slower nonparametric rates.
 In other words, the doubly robust estimator is less susceptible to the curse of dimensionality.
 This is a result of the fact that the error of the doubly robust estimator depends on the \textit{product} of the errors of $\hat{f}$ and $\hat{g}$, which goes to zero as fast or faster than either error alone.
-In particular, as long as $\hat{f}$ and $\hat{g}$ are converging to their targets at faster than $n^{-1/4}$ rates (in $L_2$ norm), the doubly robust estimator will behave asymptotically just as if both $f$ and $g$ were estimated with correct parametric models.
-Importantly, $n^{-1/4}$ rates can be attained nonparametrically under relatively weak smoothness, sparsity, or other structural assumptions.\cite{Gyorfi2002, Wasserman2006} This improved performance of nonparametric methods when used with doubly robust techniques has major implications for applied research.
+In particular, if $\hat{f}$ and $\hat{g}$ are converging to their targets at least faster than $n^{-1/4}$ rates (in $L_2$ norm), the doubly robust estimator will behave asymptotically just as if both $f$ and $g$ were estimated with correct parametric models.
+Importantly, $n^{-1/4}$ rates can be attained nonparametrically under relatively weak smoothness, sparsity, or other structural assumptions.\cite{Gyorfi2002, Wasserman2006} This improved performance of nonparametric methods when used with doubly robust techniques has important implications for applied researchers.